Roky360/nakniki-website/wiki/installation/README.md

 docker-compose --env-file ./config/.env.example up website-bundled -d
 ```

-Now the website (and web server) is available at localhost at the port you set.
+When finished, the website (and web server) is available at localhost at the port you set.

 ## 3. Android app